Religion in the Soviet Union: Ukrainian Autocephalous Orthodox Church

 The Ukrainian AOC separated from the Russian Orthodox Church in January 1919, when the short-lived Ukrainian state adopted a decree declaring autocephaly of the Ukrainian Orthodox Church.
 Its independence was reaffirmed by the Bolsheviks in the Ukrainian Republic, and by 1924 it had 30 bishops, almost 1,500 priests, nearly 1,100 parishes, and between 4 and 6 million members.

 From its inception, the Ukrainian AOC faced the hostility of the Russian Orthodox Church in the Ukrainian Republic.
 In the late 1920s, Soviet authorities accused it of nationalist tendencies.
 In 1930 the government forced the church to reorganise as the "Ukrainian Orthodox Church", and few of its parishes survived until 1936.
 Nevertheless, the Ukrainian AOC continued to function outside the borders of the Soviet Union, and it was revived on Ukrainian territory under the German occupation during World War II.
 In the late 1980s, some of the Orthodox faithful in the Ukrainian Republic appealed to the Soviet government to reestablish the Ukrainian AOC.

 Armenian Apostolic

 The Armenian Apostolic Church is an independent Oriental Orthodox church.
 In the 1980s it had about 4 million adherents – almost the entire population of Armenia.
 It was permitted 6 bishops, between 50 and 100 priests, and between 20 and 30 churches, and it had one theological seminary and six monasteries.

 Catholics

 Catholics formed a substantial and active religious constituency in the Soviet Union.
 Their number increased dramatically with the annexation of territories of the Second Polish Republic in 1939 and the Baltic republics in 1940.
-Catholics in the Soviet Union were divided between those belonging to the Latin Church, which was recognised by the government, and those remaining loyal to the Ukrainian Greek Catholic Church, which was banned in 1946.
+Catholics in the Soviet Union were divided between those belonging to the Latin Church, which was recognised by the government, and those remaining loyal to the Greek Catholic Church, which was banned in 1946.